 A brief discussion followed:

 Steven Hosford (CNES) asked about the role of the SEO in outreach, in particular with reference to the CEOS website.
 Eric noted that the SEO team is engaged with WGCapD, and has been involved in a number of their activities.
-Brian Killough (NASA/SEO) noted that the SEO will likely host a WGCapD meeting in 2016.
+Brian Killough (SEO) noted that the SEO will likely host a WGCapD meeting in 2016.

 Astrid-Christina Koch (EC) noted that Copernicus is starting to use Social Media for outreach, and that this channel can attract interest from outside the community.
 Brian noted that Kim Holloway has developed a draft Social Media strategy for CEOS which will be presented for discussion.